If you are called to ceremony, I hope we see you soon! For those of you who are new to Peaceful Mountain Way, welcome to our family!

 Thank you for your continued support and generosity!

-Please note: If you are flying in and renting a car, you must be 25 years old and have a valid drivers license.
+Please note: If you are flying in and renting a car, you must be 25 years old and have a valid driver's license.
 We cannot pick you up for events.
 Refunds require a $25 processing fee.
 Please make sure you can attend before registering.
-In most cases we are able to transfer your registration to the next available event that is convenient for you.
+In most cases, we are able to transfer your registration to the next available event that is convenient for you.
 Please prepare for Kentucky winter weather changes.

 If you do not follow the diet, your experience will not be as effective or may not have any effect at all.
-You MUST stay off all meats, aged cheeses and alcohol.
+You MUST stay off all meats, aged cheeses, and alcohol.
 If you drink caffeine or smoke and cannot stop it completely, please cut back a little each day before the ceremony.

 What NOT to bring with you: Drugs, weapons, expensive jewelry or small keepsakes that could get lost.
 We are not responsible for any lost or stolen items.
 All your items are your responsibility.

-Step 3: Eating directions for first day of ceremony: Eat a good breakfast that is congruent with diet and then a light lunch.
+Step 3: Eating directions for the first day of ceremony: Eat a good breakfast that is congruent with diet and then a light lunch.
 Drink plenty of water.
 If you like you may choose to fast that day.
 Stop eating by 12pm noon.

-Step 4: Please meet at the address we will send you by 1:30 pm the date of the ceremony.
+Step 4: Please meet at the address we provide by 1:30 pm on the date of the ceremony.
 Please contact us by phone if you will be unable to arrive by 1:30.
 It may be very disruptive to arrive after 3:00.
 Please note the time zone difference if you are traveling from outside Eastern Standard Time.
 Feel free to arrive in Berea or Richmond early, and stay in a nearby motel.
 There is great shopping and hiking in the area. www.visitberea.com or www.richmond.ky.us For other outdoor sights and adventures, check out: www.visitjacksoncountyky.org

 Step 5: You will be asked to turn off ringers and vibrations on cell phones.